MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-pricing-and-restrictions.md

 ---
+# required metadata

-title: BYOK pricing and restrictions ms.custom: na ms.reviewer: na ms.service: rights-management ms.suite: na
+title: BYOK pricing and restrictions | Azure RMS
-ms.tgt_pltfrm: na
+description:
+keywords:
+author: cabailey
+manager: mbaldwin
+ms.date: 04/28/2016
 ms.topic: article
+ms.prod: azure
+ms.service: rights-management
+ms.technology: techgroup-identity
 ms.assetid: f5930ed3-a6cf-4eac-b2ec-fcf63aa4e809

-author: Cabailey
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: esaggese
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # BYOK pricing and restrictions

 Organization that have an IT-managed Azure subscription can use BYOK and log its usage at no extra charge.
 Organizations that use RMS for individuals cannot use BYOK and logging because they do not have a tenant administrator to configure these features.